 Goblet Squat Variations

-To enhance hamstring engagement during goblet squats, you can incorporate certain variations that shift the focus more towards the posterior chain.
+To enhance hamstring engagement during goblet squats, you can incorporate certain variations that shift the focus more toward the posterior chain.
 Here are some effective variations:

 Incorporating these variations into your workout can help you target the hamstrings more effectively during goblet squats.